 Heat-related illnesses are caused by water loss, excess physical activity, and reduced nutrients which causes your core temperature to rise.
-Prevent or treat heat-related illnesses, protect yourself, your family and pets from extreme heat with the guidelines below.
+Prevent or treat heat-related illnesses, and protect yourself, your family, and your pets from extreme heat with the guidelines below.

 - Drink plenty of water or electrolyte-rich sports drinks containing salt and sugar, to replace water and nutrients lost through sweat.

-- During extreme heat, reduce the amount of physical activity you expend from exercise or working.
-Performing high amounts of physical activity during extreme heat can lead to heat related illnesses or even death.
+- During extreme heat, reduce the amount of physical activity you expend from exercise or work.
+Performing high amounts of physical activity during extreme heat can lead to heat-related illnesses or even death.